worm-privacy/whitepaper/README.md

 WORM is implemented using Circom circuits that verify Ethereum state root membership, Keccak and Poseidon hash functions, and Merkle Patricia Trie traversal.
 The BETH proof is generated off-chain using the burnKey, balance, and the relevant Ethereum block data.
 The WORM verifier smart contract receives the proof and commitment hash, and mints the specified amount of WORM.

 The protocol adheres to [EIP-7503](https://eips.ethereum.org/EIPS/eip-7503), a proposed standard for Private Proof-of-Burn, which ensures composability with wallets and other ZK systems.

 ---

-## **7. Future Directions**

-The WORM protocol may be extended in the future to support:

-* Burn receipts from ERC-20 or ERC-721 assets.
-* Multi-chain or Layer 2 issuance using cross-chain BETH proofs.
-* Non-transferable “burn credentials” for proof of ETH sacrifice.
-* Private donation, voting, or governance mechanisms tied to burns.

-These extensions can expand WORM into a broader ecosystem for **cryptographically proven economic action**, where irreversible loss becomes the basis for novel value.

----